- Living Here

 - Garbage & Recycling

 There are two options for recycling your electronics in Wheaton through two different programs:

 1. Monthly Electronic Recycling Drop-off Events

-- Location: Public Works Storage Yard, 820 West Liberty Drive (just east of the Wheaton Police Department)
+Location: Public Works Storage Yard, 820 W Liberty Drive, Wheaton (near the Wheaton Police Department)

 Accepted for Recycling:

 - Fluorescent tube lights (no CFL light bulbs)

 - Computers, laptops, servers, mice, printers, scanners, fax machines, wires, cords & cables, adapters, power supplies, ballasts, circuit boards, computer batteries, computer drives, mainframes, modems, small-scale servers, wires

 - VCR & DVD players/recorders, cable & converter boxes, digital converter boxes, satellite receivers, video game consoles, docking stations, scanners

 - Portable music players, electronic keyboards, stereos, CD players